Codecademy/docs/content/css/concepts/filter-functions/terms/sepia/sepia.md

 ![A road through the trees in fall](https://raw.githubusercontent.com/Codecademy/docs/main/media/sepia-example-original.jpg)

-This is the original image with the sepia filter applied:
+This is the same image with the sepia filter applied:

 ![Sepia-filtered road through the trees in fall](https://raw.githubusercontent.com/Codecademy/docs/main/media/sepia-example-filtered.png)